 What is the cost of using ElectionBuddy's paper ballots?

-ElectionBuddy's paper ballots are included in the Professional Pricing Tier, and up.
+ElectionBuddy's paper ballots are included in the Professional Pricing Tier, and above.

 If you are mailing the ballots yourself, there are no additional charges.
-However, if you are having ElectionBuddy mail them on your behalf as well, then there is a per-voter charge for postage.
+However, if you are having ElectionBuddy mail them on your behalf, then there is a per-voter charge for postage.
 For more information on the price of mailing ballots, please contact us at firstname.lastname@example.org.